 What are sinking funds?

-Sinking funds are basically a way to prepay for the things that you need/want.
+A sinking fund account is basically a way to prepay for the things that you need/want, a mini savings account, so to say.
 You are planning ahead, which is one of the key budgeting skills that you need to succeed with your personal finances!

 Sinking Funds categories for the home